 LinkedIn: www.linkedin.com/in/rukayyat-modupe-kolawole-cfa/

-Then, we chat with Rukayyat whose vision is to impact millions of people, especially women and underrepresented groups, build sustainable and generational wealth via PaceUP Invest registered in Germany and Nigeria.
-PaceUP Invest is the holistic, intelligent platform for financial well being and wealth building.
+Rukayyat’s vision is to impact millions of people, especially women and underrepresented groups, and build sustainable and generational wealth via PaceUP Invest.
+PaceUP Invest, registered in Germany and Nigeria is the holistic, intelligent platform for financial well-being and wealth building.

-Rukayyat has over 16+ years of experience in the financial industry: Investment banking, Investment Management, and Capital Markets in Goldman Sachs, Bloomberg, Reuters, and BMCE International London.
-She was a former VP Capital Markets and Treasury at BMCE Bank International London covering EMEA, Americas, and APAC.
-She is a transcultural communicator and leader having worked on international assignments throughout her successful career.
+Rukayyat has over 16+ years of experience in investment banking, investment management, and capital markets roles at Goldman Sachs, Bloomberg, Reuters, and BMCE International London where, as a VP in Capital Markets and Treasury, she covered EMEA, Americas, and APAC.
+Rukayyat is a transcultural communicator and leader resulting from her international assignments throughout her successful career.
 She is also the co-founder of Black Professionals Europe.

-Rukayyat is currently an Executive Board member of European Women in Payments Network (EWPN) , a Founding committee member of 100 Women in Finance Germany, and a mentor at The Migrant Accelerator and &ahead, Germany.
+Rukayyat is an Executive Board member of European Women in Payments Network (EWPN), a founding committee member of 100 Women in Finance in Germany, and a mentor at The Migrant Accelerator and &ahead, Germany.
 She was listed in BWAM 40 under 40, Forbes Inspiring Founders Globally, and Innovate Finance Women in Fintech Powerlist.
-She is a Keynote speaker and regularly partakes in panels globally.
+She is a keynote speaker and regularly partakes in panels globally.
 PaceUP Invest is listed as one of The Most Influential Financial Technology Firms of 2023 by The Financial Technologist.

-She has a 6 year old daughter, wrote the book Magical Baby, love to travel, play golf, and meet different people of different cultures.
+She has a 6 year old daughter, author of the book Magical Baby, loves to travel, play golf, and meet different people of different cultures.

 ▪ ▪ ▪

 PaceUP Invest was birthed during my executive MBA at Mannheim Business School, Germany, and ESSEC Business School, France as one of the few entrepreneurial projects.
-It was registered in September 2020 and we got the European trademark granted.
-PaceUP Invest started as a fintech for women only but did not have a hard stop on other genders from joining.
+It was registered in September 2020, and we were granted the European trademark.
+PaceUP Invest started as a fintech for women only, but it did not have a hard stop on others from joining.

 ▪ ▪ ▪

-Why did you found PaceUP Invest and how did you involve in the wealthtech space?
+Why did you launch PaceUP Invest, and how did you become involved in the wealthtech space?

 This issue affects people across all social levels, including those who have good jobs but are being let go and need to balance their finances for 12 months or so while finding a new job.

 I met Katharina in April 2020 when the pandemic was starting.
 She had lost her job and the stress of financial dependence on her partner greatly affected her emotional wellbeing.
 She was subjected to emotional and financial abuse by her partner.
-She has not financially planned.
-The 3 problems affecting Katharina and many others are:
+She had no financial plan.
+The three problems affecting Katharina and many others are:

-PaceUP Invest became a prosperous financial platform for Katharina with the help of human financial advisors and AI as co-pilot to really take control of her financial planning and management for today and tomorrow and future.
-She uses the AI agents to perform her personal finance tasks including creating her own investment portfolio, Gen chat to simplify financial terms and ask specific questions in her natural language, and the use of humans for more complex needs to build her wealth gradually for herself and her children.
+PaceUP Invest became a prosperous financial platform for Katharina with the help of human financial advisors and AI as co-pilot to take control of her financial planning and management for today, tomorrow and the future.
+She uses the AI agents to perform her personal finance tasks including creating her investment portfolio, Gen chat to simplify financial terms and ask specific questions in her natural language, and the use of humans for more complex needs to build her wealth gradually for herself and her children.
 She is less stressed, going through a separation and more financially independent.

 We have seen how it benefited Katharina and it is being implemented at Katharina’s new employer for others, it is benefiting so many more across gender and intersectionality to build wealth sustainably and generationally too.